NorSC/supervisor-search/_supervisors/marta-cecchinato.md

   Women generally earn less than men in many labour contexts.
 Women are also often disadvantaged in career progression compared to men as a result of the inequalities around unpaid labour, such as housework and childcare.
 The growing gig economy allows for more flexible ways of working, especially in remote ways, and this can open more possibilities for women to work around other commitments.
 However, recent studies have shown there are gender differences in pricing strategies for online labour: women generally ask for less money than men.
 Work by Foong et al. ([2018](https://dl.acm.org/doi/pdf/10.1145/3274322) and [2021](http://www.eurekafoong.com/documents/foong_gerber_chi2021_genderpricing.pdf)) has identified a number of future directions to further address these inequalities, such as creating 'gig literacies', develop new socio-technical interventions, and off-platform design interventions.
 This project could further investigate gender inequalities in gig platforms and payment structures, or develop and evaluate new solutions that minimise such inequalities.
 I'm also open to discuss broader topics around gender issues in new forms of work.

   For a broader view of my research interests and what I work on, [have a look at my publications](https://scholar.google.com/citations?hl=en&user=FkS0CT8AAAAJ&view_op=list_works&sortby=pubdate).\

-  Get in touch if any of the above ideas excite you or have sparked a new idea for a project you would like to discuss with me.
+  Get in touch if any of the above ideas excite you or have sparked a new idea for a **Human-Computer Interaction project** you would like to discuss with me.
 ---